The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 A quaint ice cream stand in Raglan

-If you have a even more time to spare on your road trip, you can head over to Raglan, a local beach town famous for its black sand and surfing beach.
+If you have even more time to spare on your road trip, you can head over to Raglan, a local beach town famous for its black sand and surfing beach.
 It really is a charming bohemian town.
 The drive is a long one so make sure you have sufficient time to visit before continuing on your trip.

 Share This Article